AndorGunczer/42-Philosophers/README.md

 philosopher dies.

 Acceptance Tests:
+    DONT'S:
-    1.Do not test with more than 200 philosophers.
+        Do not test with more than 200 philosophers.

-    2. Do not test with time_to_die or time_to_eat or time_to_sleep set to values lower than 60 ms.
+	    Do not test with time_to_die or time_to_eat or time_to_sleep set to values lower than 60 ms.

     Test I: 1 800 200 200 -> Expected: The philosopher should not eat and should die.